kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 Many Katalon Studio users are running long-haul tests (hours, days ...).
 Now I will tell you; your test is the same as the case Y1.
 Now you know how to improve.

-### Test that uses Custom Keyword runs faster
+### Test with Custom Keyword runs faster

 As you see in the above section, the Test Suite `T2` in the case Y1 took over 25 minutes whereas the same `T2` in the case Y2 took only 6 minutes.
 Why such a difference?
 It depends on if the "Log executed test steps" option is Enabled or Disabled.
 If you have an Enterprise license, you can disable the option and enjoy a faster test run.
 But if you don't, you can not disable it. *Is there any other way to make you test run faster in the Free version?*.

 Yes, there is a way.
 You can rewrite your Test Case script so that you make a combination of a Custom Keyword and a short Test Case that just calls the Custom Keyword.
-Then the test will run faster.
+Your Test Case will delegate the Custom Keyword to perform concrete test processing.

 Let me tell you what I examined.